Julia Greeley, Servant of God

 The Book

-The most thorough compilation of the facts of Julia Greeley’s life have been published in a new book by Fr.
+The most thorough compilation of the facts of Julia Greeley’s life have been published in a book by Fr.
 Blaine Burkey, O.F.M.Cap.
-The book, In Service of the Sacred Heart: The Life and Virtues of Julia Greeley (third expanded edition), recalls the memorable stories and events of this remarkable woman by those who knew her best.
-The book is now available for purchase in […]
+In Service of the Sacred Heart: The Life and Virtues of Julia Greeley (third expanded edition, 168 pp.), recalls the memorable stories and events of this remarkable woman by those who knew her best.
+Pick up in person at a Denver Catholic book […]

 Julia’s Intercession